Working at the SRO

 You can withdraw your application by logging into e-Recruitment.
 The only way you can make changes to your application before the closing date is to log into the system, withdraw your initial application and then resubmit a new application.

 If I have received a voluntary departure package from the VPS within the past three years, will my application be accepted?

 No. We are unable to accept applications from former Victorian public servants who have accepted a voluntary departure package from the Victorian Government within three calendar years of their resignation or retirement date.

 To be eligible to work for us you must:

 - Evidence of commencement of identity in Australia:

 - A full Australian birth certificate, citizenship certificate and/or current passport or your foreign passport and a permanent visa or certificate of evidence of resident status.

-- Non-Australian citizens with a valid work visa must provide a current foreign passport containing the valid work visa.
-You must specify the visa type and expiry date on your resume.
+- Non-Australian citizens with a valid Australian work visa must provide a current foreign passport and a valid work visa.
+You must specify the visa type and expiry date on your application.

 - Current photo ID:

 - Australian or foreign passport, current driver licence, tertiary student ID/working with children check card/key pass.

 - Evidence of operating in the community:

 - Medicare card, change of name certificate, credit/account/Centrelink card.